albabich/grad_boot/README.md

 #### To view Swagger 2 API docs

-Run the server and browse to [localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) or  look at generated [API docs](https://github.com/albabich/grad_boot/blob/master/REST%20API.json)
+Run the server and browse to [localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) or  look at generated [API docs](https://github.com/albabich/grad_boot/blob/master/REST%20API.json).
+> For testing you may authorize with `admin@gmail.com admin`
 #### curl samples

 > For windows use `Git Bash`